Do you keep the fish on a charter boat?

-However, it can sometimes create some headaches for the pattern and the bundles, especially if you use a braid.
+However, it can sometimes create some issues with the lines and knots, especially if you use a braid.
 Many rental boats that fish for demersal species use monofilament lines on the reels they provide.
-The jumpsuit is cheaper, stronger and MUCH easier to detangle.
-If you wear your own equipment and use a braid, be prepared to lose some line in the event of an infernal tangle.
+The monofilament is cheaper, stronger, and much easier to untangle.
+If you bring your own equipment and use a braid, be prepared to lose some line in the event of a tangled mess.

 Pamela Taschereau